 - Community Crossings Matching Grant

-This Indiana Department of Environmental Management's (IDEM program works on projects that reduce harmful tailpipe emissions from diesel-powered vehicles.
+This Indiana Department of Environmental Management (IDEM) program works on projects that reduce harmful tailpipe emissions from diesel-powered vehicles.
 Through DieselWise Indiana, IDEM works with schools, municipal and public entities, and the private sector.
-DieselWise Indiana grant opportunities are offered annually, usually in the fall.
-Visit the DieselWise Indiana website for an extensive list of strategies for minimizing diesel emissions.
-Additional rounds of funding will be available at a later date. - Hazardous Materials Emergency Preparedness (HMEP) Grant Program
+Visit the DieselWise Indiana website linked above for an extensive list of strategies for minimizing diesel emissions.
+Grant applications are available annually, usually in the fall. - Hazardous Materials Emergency Preparedness (HMEP) Grant Program

 - Funding Opportunities for Establishing Pollinator Habitat